zoot101/snapraid-daily/README.md

 If the config file is not found in any of the above locations, the defaults will be used.
 Note that this will disable the email functionality.

-The contents of **snapraid-daily.conf** should contain the following and the syntax should be correct as per bash.
+The minimum contents of **snapraid-daily.conf** should contain the following and the syntax should be correct as per bash.
 The script will again exit if errors are present in this file.